Fair Trade Jewelry

 Job Skills Training and Dignified Income for Women in Rural Villages

 This workshop was founded by a local woman, named Aoi, who had witnessed too many women in Thailand’s rural villages desperate to feed their families, being forced to leave their children behind to find jobs in the city so they could send money home.

 So, she created this workshop that offers skills training, business mentoring, scholarships for Artisans’ children, emergency health care coverage, micro-loan programs, and job flexibility that allow women, like Aoi, to also work from home.
 Every purchase of Trades of Hope designs from Thailand supports this rural village workshop in Thailand and helps these women help their families prosper!

 Aoi’s Story of Hope

-This workshop’s founder, Aoi, provided this local mother, Aoi, with an opportunity to earn a living wage.
+This workshop’s founder, Aoi, provided this local mother, also named Aoi, with an opportunity to earn a living wage.

 Like many women in Thailand, Aoi’s husband was not able to find a job that provided enough income to support their family of five.

-Wanting to send their children to school – but challenged by the fact that schools in Thailand are not free – Aoi learned how to design and create jewelry in this local workshop.
+Wanting to send their children to school – but challenged by the fact that schools in Thailand are not free – Aoi needed hope.

 Sa’s Story of Hope